pdreiter/FuncRepair/README.md

 * RQ1.
 Without any restrictions, how often is decompiled code recompilable?
 * RQ2.
 Is decompiled code behaviorally consistent to original binary functions?

+![Impact of Decompilation and the need for partial analyses](imgs/prd_decompilation_impact.JPG "Impact of Decompilation")

-In the following table, we show that 11-57% of functions are impacted by decompiler issues even before evaluating semantics.
+* In the preceding table, we see that 11-57% of functions are impacted by decompiler issues even before evaluating semantics.
 These results reiterate the need for partial analyses, while decompiler tools are imperfect.
-![Impact of Decompilation and the need for partial analyses](imgs/prd_decompilation_impact.JPG "Impact of Decompilation")
+(RQ1)
+* We also see that, when decompilation succeeds, PRD largely generates test-equivalent binaries.

 ### Application to Automated Binary Repair using source-level APR algorithms
 In this table, we outline our BinrePaiReD results for 30 DARPA Cyber Grand Challenge Binaries